-- Tables 4.2.1 (Meter Type 4) Relates to Contestable Meter Sites (Type 1-4) This is deemed not to be part of this regulatory submission all entries have been set to zero - Table 4.2.1 (Meter Type 5 & Meter Type 6) type 5 & 6 meters for this table are defined as installed populations only (based upon how a site is registered/ classified in the national market).
+- Tables 4.2.1 (Meter Type 4) Relates to Contestable Meter Sites (Type 1-4).
+These sites have communications metering installed and are for >160mwh industrial and large customers.
+These sites are already open to competition and deemed not to be part of this regulatory submission, therefore all entries have been set to zero in this template. - Table 4.2.1 (Meter Type 5 & Meter Type 6) Type 5 & 6 meters for this table are defined as installed populations only (based upon how a site is registered/classified in the national market).
 This is then provided as a count of meters at such sites.
-This includes some NEM registered type 5 sites that have aspects of AMI or Type 4 style communications implemented for operational reasons. ie chronic access
+This includes some NEM registered type 5 sites that have aspects of AMI or Type 4 style communications implemented for operational reasons. i.e. chronic access